 CULTURAL DEVELOPMENT IN SCIENCE

 Scientific development comes from all across the world, from people of all backgrounds and cultures.
 Science is a subject that transcends boundaries and borders and has done so throughout history.
-Students are given a cultural awareness of the contributions of different nations to Science as the history of some major developments eg the Periodic Table, Radioactivity, are studied.
+Students are given a cultural awareness of the contributions of different nations to Science as the history of some major developments are studied.